GatoGraphQL/GatoGraphQL/README.md

 ## Documentation

-> Note: The documentation is pretty lacking.
+> Note: The documentation is currently pretty lacking.
 We expect to work on it further after releasing version 1.0

 - [Main Concepts](docs/MainConcepts.md)
 - [Developer Guide](docs/DeveloperGuide.md)